Antipater (son of Herod the Great)

 Antipater II (Ἀντίπατρος; c.
+46 – 4 BC) was the eldest son of Herod the Great.

+Biography

-46 – 4 BC) was Herod the Great's first-born son, his only child by his first wife Doris.
+Antipater was Herod the Great's first-born son and only child by his first wife Doris.
 He was named after his paternal grandfather Antipater the Idumaean.
-He and his mother were exiled after Herod divorced her between 43 BC and 40 BC to marry Mariamne I. However, he was recalled following Mariamne's fall in 29 BC and in 13 BC Herod made him his first heir in his will.
+He and his mother were exiled after Herod divorced her between 43 BC and 40 BC to marry Mariamne I. He was recalled following Mariamne's fall in 29 BC and in 13 BC Herod made him his first heir in his will.
 He retained this position even when Alexander and Aristobulus (Herod's sons by Mariamne) rose in the royal succession in 12 BC, and even became exclusive successor to the throne after their execution in 7 BC (with Herod II in second place).

 However, in 5 BC Antipater was brought before Publius Quinctilius Varus, then Roman governor of Syria, charged with the intended murder of his father Herod.
-Antipater was found guilty by Varus; however, due to Antipater's high rank, it was necessary for Caesar Augustus to approve of the recommended sentence of death.
+Antipater was found guilty by Varus; however, due to Antipater's high rank, it was necessary for emperor Augustus to approve of the recommended sentence of death.
 After the guilty verdict, Antipater's position as exclusive successor was removed and granted to Herod Antipas.
-Once the sentence had approval from Augustus in 4 BC, Antipater was then executed, and Archelaus (from the marriage with Malthace) was made heir in his father's will as king over Herod's entire kingdom (with Antipas and Philip as Tetrarchs over certain territories).
+After Augustus approved the sentence in 4 BC, Antipater was executed and Archelaus (from the marriage with Malthace) was made heir in his father's will as king over Herod's entire kingdom (with Antipas and Philip as tetrarchs over certain territories).

 Concerning Antipater's execution following on the heel of Herod's executions a couple of years before of his sons Alexander and Aristobulus, it would be recounted in the compendium Saturnalia (compiled by Macrobius) that Augustus remarked "It is better to be Herod's pig than his son."

-We know two of Antipater's wives through the writings of Josephus.
+Antipater's wives are known through the writings of Josephus.
 First was his niece Mariamne III, daughter of Aristobulus IV.
-The second was a high-ranking Hasmonean princess whose first name is lost to history.
+The second was a high-ranking Hasmonean princess whose first name is unknown.
 She was the daughter of Antigonus the Hasmonean, the last Hasmonean king who also served as high priest.
-This wife of Antipater was also a first cousin of Mariamne I, renowned royal wife of Herod the Great.
-Josephus records that she was at the palace with Doris, Antipater's mother, in support of her husband during his trial before Varus in 5 BC.
+This wife of Antipater was also a first cousin of Antipater's first step-mother Mariamne I. Josephus records that his second wife was at the palace with his mother in support of him during his trial before Varus in 5 BC.